 Basic Accounting Terms for Business Owners

-One of the tasks that every business owner has to deal with is accounting - and whether you intend to do your own bookkeeping/accounting or hire professionals you will need to become familiar with some basic accounting terms.
+Like it or not, accounting is one of the tasks that every business owner has to deal with.
+And whether you intend to do your own bookkeeping or hire professionals, you will need to become familiar with some basic accounting terms.

 Accounting Terms Used on Financial Statements